 In addition to Family Child Care Homes, Child Care Centers, and youth programs such as the Boys and Girls Clubs or YMCA, local schools may provide after-school care or will contract with another agency for school-age carel.
 These programs can be very convenient for families since transportation is not an issue.
 Contact your local elementary school to determine if there is an on-site program available.

 Before- and after-school care programs may or may not be required to be regulated depending on the state where you live.
 Your local Child Care Resource and Referral (CCR&R) agency can help you determine if your program is required to be regulated and, if so, what regulations must be met.
-You can find your local Child Care Resource and Referral agency by entering your zip code and clicking on the search button on the right-hand side of this page.
+Find your local CCR&R with a zip code search on our CCR&R Search page.

 Regulation does not ensure child care quality; however, it does set minimum health and safety standards and ensures that programs are regularly monitored for compliance with the regulations.
 Visit our page on child care licensing for more information.

 - If before- and after-school care programs are required to be regulated where you live, during your visit ask to see a copy of the program’s license, registration or certification and inspection history.
 Some states post inspection histories online.